Contribute to Basis: We'd love your help!

 Although many of the interactions of banking have been described in the paper, much of it remains to be determined.

-Join on some of the banking discussions.
+Join on some of the interfacing/translation discussions.

 One of the primary goals of the Basis project is the conversion of privately-owned productive and housing resources to be commonly held.
 However, the story doesn't end there.
 We need ways to determine who ultimately manages which shared resources, and then how use of these resources is determined.
 Who stays in which house?
 What company uses which factory?
 Who can log or hike or farm in the forest?

 What ultimately makes sense is that the people most impacted by a resource have the most say in managing it.
 How do we measure this impact, and how do we translate it into a well-defined process?
 And how do we enable people to build on this process without artificial limitations?